justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

         ((app? exp)       (reduce union (map search exp) '())) (else             (error "unknown expression: " exp))))

+TODO: mention nanopass, which seems to be a better approach but is R6RS so not really an option for this project :(

 ### Macro Expansion

 Macro expansion is one of the first transformations.
 Any macros the compiler knows about are loaded as functions into a macro environment, and a single pass is made over the code.
 When the compiler finds a macro the code is expanded by calling the macro.
 The compiler then inspects the resulting code again in case the macro expanded into another macro.